As a guitarist and songwriter, I had performed solo, and as a member

 late 70's and early 80's -- I, surprisingly, did not play much

-for several years after leaving Montreal in 1985.
-Upon returning to Montreal
+after leaving Montreal in 1985.
+However, upon returning

-in 1999, I was drawn right back into the local Christian music-scene!
+in 1999, I was drawn right back into the Montreal Worship music scene.

 split the congregation in early 2009, I sensed it was time to move